RatchetModding/Replanetizer/README.md

  - Left click items to select them
  - Rotate the camera by holding the right mouse button down and moving your mouse

+> **&#9432;** If your computer has both a dedicated and an onboard GPU, make sure to use the dedicated GPU.
+On Windows with a dedicated Nvidia GPU, you can do this by right clicking on Replanetizer.exe and selecting "Run with graphics processor" -> "High performance NVIDIA processor".

 # Building

 Dependencies: